Travel and Expatriation in Africa

 Find practical information and health insurance by country

-The climate in Africa varies enormously depending on the geographical area you live in.
-Here’s a table showing the different climates and seasons in each African country:
+The climate in Africa varies enormously depending on the geographical area in which you are located.
+Here is a table showing the different climates and seasons in each African country:

 Here are 25 must-see places to visit during your stay in Africa, based on the continent’s different geographical zones: